 · Whether an agreement regarding legal decision-making or parenting time was entered into by coercion or duress.

-· Whether one or both parents has been convicted false reporting, child abuse or neglect under Arizona Revised Statutes Section 13-2907.02.
+· Whether one or both parents has been convicted of false reporting, child abuse, or neglect under Arizona Revised Statutes Section 13-2907.02.

 Joint Legal Decision-Making, Sole Legal Decision-Making and Parenting Time